YuzuJS/WinningJS-activator/README.md

-# Activates Windows 8 Applications
+# Activate Windows 8 Applications

-This is a simple command-line app and/or Node.js library that activates a Windows 8 application.
+This is a simple Node.js library and/or command-line tool that activates a Windows 8 application.
 It takes as its sole parameter an “application user model ID,” which is a somewhat-cryptic string that identifies apps throughout Windows 8.

 You can use it from JavaScript like so: